grpc/proposal/A78-grpc-metrics-wrr-pf-xds.md

 | grpc.xds_client.resource_updates_valid | Counter | {resource} | grpc.target, grpc.xds.server, grpc.xds.resource_type | A counter of resources received that were considered valid.
 The counter will be incremented even for resources that have not changed. |
 | grpc.xds_client.resource_updates_invalid | Counter | {resource} | grpc.target, grpc.xds.server, grpc.xds.resource_type | A counter of resources received that were considered invalid. |
 | grpc.xds_client.resources | Gauge | {resource} | grpc.target, grpc.xds.authority, grpc.xds.cache_state, grpc.xds.resource_type | Number of xDS resources. |

+### Metric Stability

+All metrics added in this proposal will start as experimental and therefore off by default.
+The long term goal will be to de-experimentalize them and have them be on by default, but the exact criteria for that change are TBD.

 ### Temporary environment variable protection